Konafets/typo3_debugbar/README.rst

 Debugbar <https://github.com/barryvdh/laravel-debugbar>`__.
 Thanks for your good work `Barry vd.
 Heuvel <https://github.com/barryvdh>`__.
 I also copied the idea of a ServiceProvider from Laravel.

+The idea and the initial version of the ViewHelper was provided by @KaffDaddy.

 .. |Build Status| image:: https://travis-ci.org/Konafets/typo3_debugbar.svg?branch=master
    :target: https://travis-ci.org/Konafets/typo3_debugbar